NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

 For long command line flags, words may be separated with hyphens (GNU standard) or with underscores (python variable name convention).
 For example, ``--file-transfer-timeout`` and ``--file_transfer_timeout`` are both recognized by the package as synonyms for the same setting.

 If you're using site-specific functionality (via the ``--site`` flag, described below), additional options may be available beyond what is listed here: see the :doc:`site-specific documentation<site_toc>` for your site.
-In addition, your choice of site may set default values for these options; the default values and the location of the configuration file defining them are listed as part of running :console:`% mdtf --site <your site> --help`.
+In addition, your choice of site may set default values for these options; the default values and the location of the configuration file defining them are listed as part of running :console:`% mdtf --site <site_name> --help`.

 General options
 +++++++++++++++